 Digital Media for Heritage: Refocusing Design from the Technology to the Visitor Experience was a Marie Curie Action, International Outgoing Fellowship – FP7.
-It aimed to investigate existing design practices of digital media for cultural heritage.
+It aimed to investigate existing design methodologies of digital media for cultural heritage.

 3 years (starting date 1st Oct 2012 – successfully concluded in Oct 2015)